quencs/baml/README.md

     - No network requests beyond model calls you explicitly set
     - Not stored or used for any training data
 - BAML files can be saved locally on your machine and checked into Github for easy diffs.
 - Built in Rust.
-So fast, you can't even tell its there.
+So fast, you can't even tell it's there.

 ## BAML's Design Philosophy